TuuliTG/Ohte/Documents/Testing.md

 I have downloaded and installed the app on a linux machine according to the instructions in the [manual](https://github.com/TuuliTG/Ohte/blob/main/Documents/manual.md).
 The app has successfully launched and created necessary files.

-### functionalities
+### Functionalities
-There was a peer review in the week 6 and the functionalities were tested by another student.
+There was a peer review in the week 6 and the functionalities were manually tested by another student.
 Some bugs fixes and improvements were done after that.
 I have gone through all the functionalities listed in the Requirements Analysis and everything seem to work as wanted.

 ## What needs to be improved

 The GUI is not tested programmatically at all and therefore a majority of the program is not tested.
-Also the error situations were not tested at all.
+The error situations were not tested at all either.